mph-/lcapy/doc/circuits.rst

 Superposition
 -------------

 In principle, Lcapy could perform a combination of DC, AC, and Laplace analysis to determine the overall result using superposition.
-However, since the superposition needs to be performed in the time domain, this requires a rethink of the s-domain attributes `V`, `I`, `Y`, and `Z`.

 Lcapy will happily kill of a specified independent source using the `kill_except` method and thus s-domain superposition can be manually performed.

 .. _netlists: